-Title Inorganic Chemistry 3 Code 4CHM312 Department Chemistry Prerequisites (1) 4CHM211 (2) 4MTH111 and 4MTH112 (3) Any two of the following: 4PHY111, 4PHY112, 4PHY121 or 4PHY122 Co-requisites None Aim This module is designed to build on the foundation laid on the chemistry of the elements at the lower levels and to introduce students to co-ordination chemistry and organometallic chemistry.
-At the end of the module students will be adequately equipped to undertake advanced studies, including basic research in chemistry.
-Adequate exposure to the applications in industries and mining is envisaged.
-Content Systematic chemistry of the second and third row transition metal series, illustrated by a selection of any three of the sub-groups, and treated comparatively to the chemistry of first row transition series treated in first and second years.
+Title Inorganic Chemistry 3 Code 4CHM312 Department Chemistry Prerequisites (1) 4CHM211 (2) 4MTH111 and 4MTH112 (3) Any two of the following: 4PHY111, 4PHY112, 4PHY121 or 4PHY122 Co-requisites None Aim chemistry and organometalli will be adequately equipped research in chemistry.
+Adec and mining is envisaged. evels and to introdutic chemistry.
+At the to undertake advarugate exposure to the total to ce students to co-ordination end of the module students aced studies, including basic he applications in industries Content Systematic chemistry of the second and third row transition metal series, illustrated by a selection of any three of the sub-groups, and treated comparatively to the chemistry of first row transition series treated in first and second years.
 Introduction to coordination chemistry: historical development, nomenclature, isomerism, theory of bonding, electronic spectra and stability, and applications in industry.
 Introduction to organometallic chemistry, illustrated by complexes of carbon monoxide and alkenes.
-Outline of applications in chemical and pharmaceutical industries Outcomes applications in chemical and pharmaceutical industries.
-Learners must be able to: Relate the similarities and differences between the first row transition metals and second and third transition metal series to the electronic configurations of the elements Account for the differences and similarities in the properties of the second and third transition metal series, and how these relate to the trends in the properties of their compounds Demonstrate adequate understanding of the basic concepts of coordination chemistry, which are required in the understanding of advanced topics in co-ordination chemistry as well as are required in the application of co-ordination chemistry in industry and research.
+Outline of applications in chemical and pharmaceutical industries.
+Outcomes Learners must be able to: Relate the similarities and differences between the first row transition metals and second and third transition metal series to the electronic configurations of the elements Account for the differences and similarities in the properties of the second and third transition metal series, and how these relate to the trends in the properties of their compounds Demonstrate adequate understanding of the basic concepts of coordination chemistry, which are required in the understanding of advanced topics in co-ordination chemistry as well as are required in the application of co-ordination chemistry in industry and research.
 The students should understand the theory of bonding in organometallic compounds and the preparations, properties and reactivities of complexes of carbon monoxide and alkenes, and their applications in chemical and pharmaceutical industries.
 Undertake a series of laboratory exercises that help the students to acquire practical skills in synthesis, physico-chemical analyses, and applications of inorganic compounds.
 They would also be able to use basic research equipment when they characterize their compounds.
-Assessment 50% Continuous Assessme assessment after the course work has been cor DP Requirement 40% Continuous Assessmen nt Mark 80% Attend ance at practical's
+Assessment 50% Continuous Assessme assessment after the course DP Requirement 40% Continuous Assessmen